 Zainab has 20+ years as an educator.
 Within those years, she has served as a social service project management and transformational leader.
-While working as an education administrator in both Brooklyn, NY and Raleigh/Durham areas of NC, Zainab developed a proactive empowerment program which has become the foundation for Amir Institute’s collaborative approach to empowerment.
-During and since her tenure as program manager, Zainab has developed a comprehensive network of personal and professional contacts with key community leaders.
-This will be instrumental in raising the profile of Amir Institute within the community as well as having a significant impact on fundraising activities.
+While working as an education administrator in both Brooklyn, NY and Raleigh/Durham areas of NC, Zainab developed a proactive program which has become the foundation for Amir Institute’s collaborative approach to empowerment via mentorship.
+Zainab continues to build a comprehensive network of personal and professional contacts with key community leaders.
+This has been instrumental in raising the profile of Amir Institute within the boroughs of New York City and rural and urban communities of North Carolina.

 From the smallest mainland country in Africa to the halls of Amir Institute, Amena is a well-traveled individual who has visited multiple countries.
-She has become familiar with different cultures and habits of people.
+She has become familiar with different cultures and habits of people growing up in the Bronx, NY to Raleigh, NC.
 She has a BS in Human Development and Family Studies.
 Currently, she holds a Professional License in Elementary Education.
-She is currently pursuing her Master's Degree in Clinical Mental Health Counseling.
+She is currently pursuing her master's degree in Clinical Mental Health Counseling.
 Her aspirations are to ensure families understand the importance of healthy relationships and have a sense of comfort to seek help when needed.
 She enjoys the outdoors, baking, and reading.
 She has an amazing passion for helping others.

 Education Equity Coordinator